maxdemaio/my-spaced-repetition/designDoc.md

     - `cardCount` - Integer that is incremented in order to grab current card from array

 - Algorithm
     - **repetitions**: this is the number of times a user sees a flashcard.
 0 means they haven't studied it yet, 1 means it is their first time, and so on.
-It is also referred to as n in some of the documentation.
+It is also referred to as `n` in some of the documentation.
     - **grade**: also known as quality of assessment.
 This is how difficult (as defined by the user) a flashcard is.
 The scale is from 0 to 5.
     - **easiness**: this is also referred to as the easiness factor or EFactor or EF.
 It is multiplier used to increase the "space" in spaced repetition.
-The range is from 1.3 to 2.5.
+The range is from 1.3 to infinity (The easier it is, the harder [longer intervals] it gets, so it's self balancing).
     - **interval**: this is the length of time (in days) between repetitions.
 It is the "space" of spaced repetition.
     - **nextPractice**: This is the date/time of when the flashcard comes due to review again.